A Reiki Circle Step-by-Step Guide: Starting a Healing Circle

-Got a dream or a passion for Reiki energy healing?
-We’re so glad to hear you have a kind heart of compassion for others!
-If you want to take your endeavors to the big leagues, however, you might want to consider starting a Reiki Circle to reach more people.
-It’s really not that hard or intimidating, once you learn the right steps:
+Got a dream or a passion for traditional Reiki energy healing?
+We’re so glad to hear you have a compassionate heart and willingness to spread your positive energy with others!
+Reiki healing transcends self-healing and can be practiced within big or small groups.
+If you want to grow your practice, you might want to consider starting a Reiki Circle to reach more people.
+It’s really not that hard or intimidating, once you learn the right steps to starting a healing circle.

 1. Do Your Homework

-Learn what a Reiki Circle is: a circle, or share, is a group of Reiki practitioners simultaneously practicing Reiki on a recipient for a set amount of time, usually 15-20 minutes.
-The recipient then exchanges places with a practitioner until all in the group have received their treatment for a bonding, healing effect for everyone participating.
-It’s a very loving community act, as it breaks down boundaries in a safe, compassionate manner and allows individuals to help each other.
+Learn everything you can about how group Reiki sessions work.
+In general, Reiki practitioners simultaneously practice Reiki on a recipient for a set amount of time, usually 15-20 minutes.
+The recipient then exchanges places with a practitioner until all in the group have received their Reiki treatment.
+It’s a very loving communal act, as it breaks down boundaries in a safe, compassionate manner and allows individuals to help each other.

 2. Set the Circle’s Tone